-Confirm no changes to these policies.
+Confirm no changes to these policies, but clarify expectations for documentation as opposed to mitigation.

 AA-1: Priority of Mitigation Approach

 Sub-Process: Approach

 Require consideration of priority improvements to address LATR impacts, beginning with trip reduction and proceeding through non-motorized improvements, transit improvements, and finally vehicular capacity improvements.